 Description of Program

 Welcome to the Health Informatics Certificate Program.
 The ever-changing world of healthcare continually affords new opportunities in clinical practice whether in the in-patient or out-patient setting.
 The challenge for practicing healthcare professionals is to be able to interact with this environment in a way that impacts the care they deliver.
-The rapidly evolving field of health information requires acquisition of changing tools and knowledge.
+The rapidly evolving field of health informatics requires the acquisition of changing tools and knowledge.
 This program is designed to assist the healthcare professional to understand, implement, manage, and evaluate information technology within healthcare.